kantega/storm-twitter-workshop/README.md

 ## STEP TWO ##
 ### Storm: My first topology
 Goal: Print out tweets
-1. Define your Twitter query (location and topic based)
+1. Modify TwitterFunTopology.java: Define your Twitter query (location and topic based)
-2. Build a topology that use your twitter query and routes the twitter messages to the PrinterBolt (Replace the todo's with implementations).
+2. Build a topology that use your twitter query and routes the twitter messages to the FileWriterBolt (Replace the todo's with implementations).

 ## STEP THREE ##
 ### Storm: Extracting hashtags
 Goal: Build a topology that extracts and prints the hashtags from Norwegian tweets.
-We do this by introducing a new bolt.
+We do this by introducing a new bolt (HashtagExtractionBolt).
+(Replace the todo's with implementations).
+Print the hashtags to a FileWriterBolt.
 Hint: Take a look at [FilterQuery](https://github.com/kantega/storm-twitter-workshop/wiki/Twitter-API-and-Twitter4j-Streaming-Resources), however, note that the language feature is not yet implementet by Twitter4j.
 Still stuck?
 Take a look at [Basic Twitter stream reading using Twitter4j](https://github.com/kantega/storm-twitter-workshop/wiki/Basic-Twitter-stream-reading-using-Twitter4j).
+Bonus task: How to eliminate Swedish tweets?
+Hint make use of the language detection bolt.

 ## STEP FOUR ##
 ### Storm: Count the popularity of hashtags
 Goal: Build a topology that counts occurrences of the hashtags.
 Hint: We do this by introducing a new bolt; the RollingCountBolt.
+Print the results to a FileWriterBolt.
+New concept:
+    Sliding Windows - Time or size based frame for calculation objects

 ## STEP FIVE ##
 ### Storm: Rank the 10 most popular hashtags continuously
 Goal: Show what people are discussing right now.
+Print a top 10 of the most popular hashtags to a FileWriterBolt.
 Problem: How do we create such ranking if we do not store every event or hashtag?
 Hint: We do this by introducing two new bolts; the IntermediateRankingsBolt and the TotalRankingsBolt.
 Information about how these bolts work: http://www.michael-noll.com/blog/2013/01/18/implementing-real-time-trending-topics-in-storm/
 New concept:
-    Sliding Windows - Time or size based frame for calculation objects Tick tuples - When we require a bolt to “do something” at a fixed interval
+    Tick tuples - When we require a bolt to “do something” at a fixed interval

 ## STEP SIX ##
 ### Storm: Extracting sentiment values
 Sentiment values are numerical measures of how positive or negative a given text is.
 By extracting sentiment values from tweets we can chart how positive people are to certain entities.
-A common approach for extracting sentiment values is to apply dictionaries where different words are assosiated  with a sentiment value.
+A common approach for extracting sentiment values is to apply dictionaries where different words are associated  with a sentiment value.
 Such dictionaries are customized for each language.
-Goal: Extract the sentiment value for each of the tweets in your stream To accomplish this task we need a topology with a bolt for language detection and a bolt for extracting the sentiment value.
+Goal: Extract the sentiment value for each of the tweets in your stream.
+Print the sentiment value to a FileWriterBolt.
+To accomplish this task we need a topology with a bolt for language detection and a bolt for extracting the sentiment value.

 ## STEP SEVEN ##
 ### Storm: Calculate a running average value for sentiment
-Goal: Calculate a running average sentiment value for the last 50 tweets To accomplish this will add the bolt to our topology: AverageWindowBolt.
+Goal: Calculate a running average sentiment value for the last 50 tweets.
+Print the average sentiment value to a FileWriterBolt.
+To accomplish this will add the bolt to our topology: AverageWindowBolt.

 ## STEP EIGHT ##